Execute Package Task

 Controlling package security.
 Package authors require access to only a part of a multipackage solution.
 By separating a package into multiple packages, you can provide a greater level of security, because you can grant an author access to only the relevant packages.

 A package that runs other packages is generally referred to as the parent package, and the packages that a parent workflow runs are called child packages.

 The Execute Package task can also run a database maintenance plan, which lets you manage both SSIS packages and database maintenance plans in the same Integration Services solution.
-A database maintenance plan is similar to an SSIS package, but a plan can include only database maintenance tasks, and it is always stored in msdb.
-For more information, see Maintaining Databases (Database Engine) and Maintenance Tasks.
+A database maintenance plan is similar to an SSIS package, but a plan can include only database maintenance tasks, and it is always stored in the msdb database.

 If you choose a package stored in the file system, you must provide the name and location of the package.
 The package can reside anywhere in the file system; it does not have to be in the same folder as the parent package.